§ 01 Burnout & occupational stress

 Not workplace repair

 Medication cannot fix an unsafe workplace, impossible workload, discrimination, moral injury, or structural mismatch.
+I will not pretend otherwise.

 Not therapy replacement